 The Just A Minute Game is a fun “Toastmasters” kind of ESL speaking activity.
 I like it because it gets students working on speaking fluently, without worrying too much about accuracy.
+Keep on reading to find out all the details you need to know about this one-minute speech topic activity that’s perfect for English learners who are at an intermediate or advanced level.

 Just a Minute: Student #1